-The origins of the present choir have been traced back to 1919 and the current members of Malvern Festival Chorus are looking forward to celebrating their centenary year in 2019.
+The origins of the present choir have been traced back to 1919 and the current members of Malvern Festival Chorus are excited about celebrating their centenary this year.

 From 1919 to 1935 the Malvern Choral Society thrived, along with other choral groups in the area.
 In 1935 it was decided to merge the disparate groups into a single identity, which became known as the Malvern Musical Society.
 As with every facet of life the war years caused disruption in the smooth progress of the new society.
 There followed some thirty years of continuous effort to battle fluctuating membership numbers and various other challenges.
 Finally, in 1979 the Society reformed to become the Malvern Festival Chorus and they began their steady progression towards the passionate and professional group of choral artists that comprise the Malvern Festival Chorus of today.